rkgitvinay/node-eth-address/README.md

 var nodeEth = require('node-eth-address');

 /**
-	put your own strong password and don't forget it otherwise you can not recover your address or private key */ var password = 'test@123'; var address = nodeEth.getDefaultAddress(password);
+This password encrypts your private key.
+This does not act as a seed to generate your keys.
+You will need this password + your private key to unlock your wallet
+*/
+var password = 'test@123';
+var address = nodeEth.getDefaultAddress(password);